 Dayna Evans is a writer and editor based in New York.

-She covers politics, food, celebrity, feminism, music, and fashion, among other topics, and she has written about everything from professional football to meat thermometers to feminist protests in Iceland to Dwayne "The Rock" Johnson's HBO show, Ballers.
+She covers politics, food, celebrity, feminism, music, and fashion, among other topics, and she has written about everything from female football coaches to meat thermometers to feminist protests in Iceland to Dwayne "The Rock" Johnson's HBO show, Ballers.
+She is also a copywriter for J.Crew.

 A graduate of New York University's Gallatin School, she began her career at Simon & Schuster as a managing editor for young adult novels.
 In 2012, she spent a year teaching food writing and as a teaching assistant at the Asian University for Women in Chittagong, Bangladesh.